 Selected to screen at Doc Edge 2016, the film was pulled at the last minute due to the court challenge and is now cleared for international release.

-*Director Hollie Fifer will attend the Festival in Auckland.
+*Director Hollie Fifer will attend the Auckland Festival.
 A Q&A will follow the screenings.

 With the support of The New Zealand Listener